Jasraj-Dhanoa/algo-wiz/README.md

 A-Star Visualizer is a A* pathfinding algorithm visualizaiton application.

 # Technologies Used
- Markup : 1.
-JavaScript (React.js and Node.js)
+1. JavaScript (React.js and Node.js)
           2. HTML5
           3. CSS (Bootstrap)